 Know what makes reporters and opinion leaders tick.
 Build relationships based on their needs as well as yours, and look beyond the usual media suspects.

-Gibbs has helped companies across a multitude of industries to create and implement communications strategies grounded in research and data and built for long-term success.
+Gibbs co-founded The Incite Agency and is currently Executive Vice President, Global Chief Communications Officer at McDonald's Corporation.
+He has helped companies across a multitude of industries to create and implement communications strategies grounded in research and data and built for long-term success.
 A core member of the team that built the Obama brand from the ground up, beginning in 2004, when then-Senator Obama was a first-term legislator from Illinois, Gibbs previously served in several senior roles for President Obama, including White House Press Secretary—a role in which he developed communications strategies for the White House and served as the Obama administration’s primary voice on a wide range of complex issues.
-The New York Times called Gibbs the "president’s political compass."
+The New York Times called Gibbs the "president’s political compass".

-Vicki Ballagh, Communications Associate, is the newest member of the Incite Agency team, working on research, media outreach and communications strategy for clients of all sizes across a variety of industries and issue areas.
+Vicki Ballagh manages research, media outreach and communications strategy for clients of all sizes across a variety of industries and issue areas.
 She brings an extensive background in digital media and journalism, having worked in national, local and student media.
 She is a graduate of the University of Virginia with high distinction in Politics and Media Studies.
 Ballagh has worked significantly in digital communications—helping organizations develop and implement successful online engagement strategies that get results.

 For a Fortune 150 company based in the Midwest, Incite took a fledgling digital presence and brought it focus and direction—helping the client achieve measurable impact and results by defining messages, tactics and targets that fit together to meet the specific objectives we laid out for a successful social media campaign.
 Engaging individuals online to build a broad coalition, Incite synchronized online and offline outreach and ensured that all platforms were leveraged to meet the client's goals and break through on social and traditional media.